Axway/api-builder-standalone-tech-enablement/02_microservice_from_db/README.md

 ![DC Plugin](./images/install-plugin-dc.png)

-Once the API Builder plugins was sucessfully installed, you will see the following information in your terminal:
+Once the API Builder plugin was sucessfully installed, you will see the following information in your terminal:

 ```sh
 > @axway/api-builder-plugin-dc-mysql@1.1.0 postinstall /Users/nkeranova/Documents/TASKs/RDPP-4802/api-builder-microservice/node_modules/@axway/api-builder-plugin-dc-mysql